Hooksett, NH Resources

 Issues related to a divorce, such as property division, alimony, child support, and child custody, are often contested by the spouses.
 Although anyone may request alimony, they must show a lack of sufficient income or property to provide for them.
 The court will consider a number of legal guidelines in determining whether and how much to award, including the age, health, and skills of the parties, how long they were married, if anyone was at fault for the divorce, federal tax consequences, and other factors.
 Alimony awards are not permanent, and they may be changed or eliminated in the future.
 We are prepared to listen to your concerns and guide you through the legal process.

-Explore Your Options with a Hooksett Lawyer for a Criminal or Civil Matter
+Explore Your Options with a DUI Lawyer in Hooksett or Seek Guidance Regarding a Criminal or Civil Matter

 Hooksett is located in Merrimack County, New Hampshire, between Manchester and Concord.
 It lies on the Merrimack River watershed and is home to Robie’s County Store, a National Historic Landmark.
 The attorneys at Tenn And Tenn are committed to helping Hooksett residents with navigating domestic relations issues, pursuing personal injury claims, and fighting DWI and other criminal charges.
 Schedule a consultation with us by calling toll-free at (888) 511-1010 or locally at (603) 624-3700, or contacting us online.
 We look forward to learning about your needs and goals.